mrke/bobkopp.github.io/about/index.md

 His policy-related research focuses on quantifying human impacts on the global climate, assessing the potential of different policies and technologies to mitigate these impacts, and incorporating climate change impacts into benefit-cost and risk management analyses.

-He served as the lead scientist for the  [ _American Climate Prospectus: Economic Risks in the United States_](http://www.climateprospectus.org/), the technical analysis underlying the [Risky Business Project](http://www.riskybusiness.org/).
+He is a lead author of [ _Economic Risks of Climate Change: An American Prospectus_](http://www.climateprospectus.org/), and served as the lead scientist for the  the technical analysis underlying the [Risky Business Project](http://www.riskybusiness.org/).
 He also served on the
 [Maryland Climate Change Commission’s sea-level rise expert group](http://www.umces.edu/project/sea-level-along-maryland%E2%80%99s-shorelines-could-rise-2-feet-2050-according-new-report) and was a contributing author to Working Groups 1 and 2 of the [Intergovernmental Panel on Climate Change](http://www.ipcc.ch)’s Fifth Assessment Report.

 Prior to joining the Rutgers faculty, he served as an [AAAS Science & Technology Policy Fellow](http://fellowships.aaas.org/) in the